EleniTser/Advanced_db_project/README.md

 3. Run Q3 using the DataFrame/SQL API and the RDD API.
 We want the results and execution times of the query using 1 and 2 workers.

 4. Run Q4, Q5 using the DataFrame/SQL API.
 We want the results and execution times of the query using 1 and 2 workers.

+### What you'll find in this repository:

+* `all_queries.py` : run with `spark-submit all_queries.py` command, which executes all the queries at once.

+* `query_choice.py` : gives the user the option to run only one of the queries via user input and we run it with `python.3.8 query_choice.py` command.

+* `03118117_03118165.pdf` : answers for all the questions of the project